Pilgrimage to the Grotto of Our Lady of Lourdes 2025

 About the Event

 St. Joseph’s Parish, Mission invites you to the historic Fraser River Heritage Park to celebrate the Holy Eucharist in honour of Our Lady at 1:00 PM.
-The principal celebrant will be the Most Rev. J. Michael Miller, CSB, Archbishop of Vancouver.
+The principal celebrant will be the Most Rev. Richard W. Smith, Archbishop of Vancouver.
 Confessions will be heard on-site starting at 10:00 AM.
 After the Mass, there will be a procession to the Grotto where the Rosary will be prayed, followed by the Benediction of the Most Blessed Sacrament.
 The event will conclude with a picnic and fellowship.
 Please bring your picnic baskets and chairs.
 Do not use charcoal briquettes, only propane can be used as per order of the Mission Parks Board.
-For bus service information, please contact (604) 626-7843, or email: info@aquinashopeinternational.org
+For bus information, please contact your local parish, or email: info@aquinasinstitute.ca, or call 604-751-1452.

 Venue